-- "Document Scope and Audience" on page 1-1
+- Section 1.1, "Document Scope and Audience"

-- "Guide to This Document" on page 1-2
+- Section 1.2, "Guide to This Document"

-- "Related Documentation" on page 1-2
+- Section 1.3, "Related Documentation"

-- "Samples and Tutorials for the JMS Developer" on page 1-2
+- Section 1.4, "Samples and Tutorials for the JMS Developer"

-- "New and Changed Features in This Release" on page 1-3
+- Section 1.5, "New and Changed Features in This Release"

-Document Scope and Audience
+1.1 Document Scope and Audience

 This document is a resource for system administrators who want to configure and manage a WebLogic Messaging Bridge as a forwarding mechanism between any two messaging products-thereby providing interoperability between separate implementations of WebLogic JMS, or between WebLogic JMS and another messaging product.
-It also contains information that is useful for business analysts and system architects who are evaluating WebLogic Server® or considering the use of WebLogic Server JMS for a particular application.
+It also contains information that is useful for business analysts and system architects who are evaluating WebLogic Server or considering the use of WebLogic Server JMS for a particular application.